 Green architecture is a green building design technique.
-The designing are done with the environment in mind while focusing on the larger construction implications on environmental sustainability.
-Green architecture highly gives careful consideration to designing energy efficient and eco-friendly houses and buildings.
-The natural ecology is a key concept in the green architectural works as they provide the basis for the construction model.
+The designs are created with the environment in mind including focusing on the larger construction implications of environmental sustainability.
+Green architecture gives careful consideration to designing energy efficient and eco-friendly houses and buildings.
+Natural ecology is a key concept in green architectural providing the basis for the construction model.

-Otherwise stated, the goal of green architecture is to create models that simulate the natural environment and adapted to integrate well with the existing environmental setting in terms of space and energy, water and resource use.
-The designs have to be sustainable at all costs from the initial consultations, site survey and design, plan modification, material use, harmony with the existing ecology, and green building choices to guarantee that all the environmentally friendly details are included.
+The goal of green architecture is to create models that safeguard the natural environment and are adapted to integrate well with the existing environmental setting in terms of space and energy, water and resource use.
+The designs have to be sustainable from the initial consultations, site survey and design, plan modification, material use, harmony with the existing ecology, and green building choices to guarantee that all the environmentally friendly details are included.

 Materials Used in Green Architecture

 The materials used in green architecture are those that encourage good thermal performance, energy efficiency, water efficiency, resource management and save general construction costs.
 The materials long-term effects on the environment are a key criterion for selection.
 The following list provides a guide to the types of materials which are suitable for green building.
 The best materials are those which combine several of these features; materials like Accoya modified wood.
 This is sustainable, durable, manufacture is resource efficient, it is made from renewable material and it is non-toxic.
 Materials like these are the mainstay of the most ecological builds and their use helps towards obtaining certification such as LEED.

 1. Recycled products

 Recycled content products are used in green architecture on account of their resource efficiency.
 Examples of recycled products include paper insulation from recycled newspapers and cardboards, cotton insulation from recycled denim, recycled stone and recycled steel.
 They are effective because they use fewer chemicals and energy to process and also require fewer virgin resources.

 2. Materials manufactured with resource efficient processes